 Writing for the web

-This Web Skills module will give you tips for writing for the web in a user focused way.
+This self-study online course will give you tips for writing for the web in a user-focused way.

 Users on the web interact differently with a website than they do with the printed word, so approach writing for the web with this in mind.
 Readers could arrive at your page with little context, by using a search engine.
 They need to know within a few seconds whether the page they have landed on is what they were looking for and if it will be useful to them.